osohq/oso/docs/getting-started/ui/index.rst

 .. image:: /getting-started/ui/b.png

-Our example uses Flask templates for the UI, but the allowed actions could be sent to the frontend to make UI decisions in React or Vue or any other client UI framework.
+Our example uses Flask templates for the UI, but the allowed actions could be sent to the frontend to make UI decisions in React, Vue or any other client UI framework.